 - an easy-to-navigate, simple user interface that is suitable for the novice as well as the power user

 This tutorial introduces you to WebDewey 2.0 where you can:

-- Access the Dewey Decimal Classification (DDC) and related information
+- access the DDC and related information

-- Access authority records from links in the WebDewey records
+- access authority records from links in the WebDewey records

-- Add your own notes and display them in context
+- add your own notes and display them in context

-Download highlights from DDC 23 below to help you better understand how the DDC organizes knowledge into a classification that is useful to library users worldwide.
+Download highlights from DDC 23 to help you better understand how the DDC organizes knowledge into a classification that is useful to library users worldwide.

 - The Glossary provides helpful definitions of DDC terms and gives users a common language for implementing the DDC.

 - New Features concisely describes what's new in DDC 23, including changes implemented to enhance classifier productivity and a selected list of specific changes to DDC numbers.
 Look here if you want to quickly assess the changes from DDC 23 that you can apply to your collections.

 - DDC 23 Errata is a list of corrections to address significant typographical errors in the print edition of DDC 23.
 Updates to the content of DDC 23 are available in WebDewey.

 Abridged Edition 15 is well suited for the classification needs of libraries with up to 20,000 titles in their collections.
 It was published in February 2012.